misterybodon/web/README.md

 # mrnobody

-This is a website about an invented character, what I believe could be a stereotype of some subset of humans quite frequent on this times.
+This is a website about an invented character called Mr Nobody.
+About the character, and as a summary, I wouldn't be able to say much.
+It's just what we may call a stereotype that is quite spread all over the globe, compared to decades or centuries ago.

-This humans learn many things, most of them superficially, helped by the internet's facilities.

 The gate to the website is on index.html, you can find the website on: https://santimirandarp.github.io/mrnobody/

-The pictures are taken by myself and the text in there are taken by myself.
-The code is also completely written by my own.
+Pictures, text and code, for good or bad, are my own contribution.
-Some of the pictures might have some editing in GIMP (I'm on a linux machine).
+Some of the pictures might have some editing in GIMP.